 The diverse studies in relation to architecture as space in communication were deepened during residencies in the West Bank at the A.M.
 Qattan Foundation in Ramallah and Decolonizing Architecture in Beith Sahour where I investigated on architecture as warfare and in decolonization (the project on which I participated was shown at the Istanbul Biennale ).
 In the West Bank, I co-founded Bait al Karama (“House of Dignity”), the first women center in the old city of Nablus combining a culinary social enterprise with cultural activities.
 In Italy, I co-founded the international platform project for aesthetics in social practice Social Soups of which I’m the co-author, curator, and producer.
 One of my public artworks was awarded during the Sea Art Festival/Busan Biennale in South Korea, 2013.
 My work has been shown in Italy (e.g. during the Venice Biennale 2015) and abroad (Japan; UK; US; India; Germany; Netherlands; Monaco).

-Recently I started an interdisciplinary project, the experimental Encyclopédie Raisonné, Imperatives, on forms of civil disobedience, reflecting on necessities of political activity and thinking in societies.
+Recently I started an interdisciplinary project, Imperatives – an artistic Encyclopédie Raisonné, on forms of knowledge communication and aesthetic imaginaries reflecting on necessities of thinking and communication as a socio-political activity.
 In this frame, I’m currently working on the ballet The good H:E:A:R:T: in collaboration with the Canadian SQx Dance company for contemporary dance.

 Here is where I live and mainly work